 Surfshark VPN slower with OpenVPN

-We found most all the Surfshark OpenVPN speed tests we ran were in the 70 to 90 Mbps range.
+Most of our Surfshark OpenVPN speed test results were in the 70 to 90 Mbps range.
 This is not very good.

 NordVPN delivers excellent speeds with OpenVPN protocol as well as with WireGuard.